signalogic/SigSRF_SDK/README.md

 Here are some additional notes:

     -downloading the ASR .rar files takes longer as the .rar size is  substantially larger.
 Also the install itself takes a little longer

-    -system performance is crucial -- unless you are running at least a Xeon E5-25xx core you won't see real-time performance when ASR is enabled

     -the mediaMin page has command line examples of performing ASR on RTP encoded pcaps. mediaTest can be used to generate pcaps from USB input or audio file (wav, au, etc). pcaps may be encoded with any of the codecs supported in the SDK

+    -system performance is crucial -- unless you are running at least a Xeon E5-25xx core you won't see real-time performance when ASR is enabled.
+Currently SigSRF attempts to maintain real-time performance for one stream group per x86 core (a stream group may have up to 8 input stream contributors).
+Normally capacity is around 30 to 50 stream groups per core, including all packet handling, jitter buffer, codecs, stream group merging and signal processing.
+Current state-of-the-art ASR is heavily dependent on DNNs (deep neural networks) and HMM/GMM acoustic modeling, and HCLG based finite state transducers

 SigSRF uses a Kaldi ASR implementation.
 In the SDK the Kaldi "mini-librispeech" model is used, which expects English speakers and has a vocabulary size around 200k words.
 More information is at <a href="https://medium.com/@qianhwan/understanding-kaldi-recipes-with-mini-librispeech-example-part-1-hmm-models-472a7f4a0488"> Understanding Kaldi with mini-librispeech</a>.

 ### Sudo Privilege